This post may contain affiliate links, which help keep this content free. (Full disclosure)

 There are many low carb sweetener options available to you that will make this sugar-free mug cake still taste sweetly decadent.

 If you’re not worried about making this a particularly low carb vanilla mug cake, you can use coconut sugar.
 If you do want to minimize your carbs, your best bet is to use either erythritol or monk fruit sweetener.
 Sticking with granulated or crystallized options keeps the consistency as cake-like as possible.

 If you’re still learning low carb, paleo, keto sweeteners…no worries.
-I’ve got you covered with this comprehensive, all-you’ll-ever-need-to-know sweetener conversion chart.
+I’ve got you covered with a comprehensive sweetener conversion chart.

 How To Make a Vanilla Mug Cake – No Milk